 Thai food enthusiasts in the U.S. have seen some of the dishes from the Northeast of Thailand at their local Thai restaurants, the most famous being laap (commonly spelled "larb").
 But this fermented sausage is, in my opinion, the best thing that has come out of the Northeastern plateau.
 Chopped fatty pork is mixed with cooked rice, garlic, and salt, filled into natural pork casings, and fermented for a few days until it develop a savory sour taste.
 The soured sausage is then grilled over medium to low coals until cooked through on the inside and taut and slightly charred on the outside.

-Want to know more about this sausage and how to make it at home?
-Here you go.
 Some restaurants in the US have already started serving this sausage.
 Look for it in the appetizer section of the menu.

 With this soup, Obama was transported to a neighborhood shophouse noodle joint.
 If you ever visit one of these places and order a noodle soup with meatballs without the noodles, then, yeah, you have first-hand experience of dining like a president at a state dinner.
 The presentation may be different; the essence of the dish is the same.

 The meatballs here aren't like Italian meatballs.
 They're smooth and bouncy.
 And when I say, "bouncy," I mean, if you throw one on the ground really hard, it won't go splat; it will bounce like a ping pong ball.
 They're made by grinding meat so finely that it becomes a smooth and very sticky paste.
 The meat paste is then formed into balls of various sizes (averaging about one inch in diameter).
 Once boiled, these meatballs can be used in several different applications, most commonly in noodle dishes.